Eating too much in one sitting or taking in too many calories throughout the day are common habits that can be hard to break.

-It may take time to identify unhealthy behaviors that lead you to overeat and replace them with new, healthy habits, but it’s well worth the effort.
+It may take time to identify unhealthy behaviors that lead to overeating and replace them with new, healthy habits, but it’s well worth the effort.

-Summary Identify your unhealthy habits and gradually replace them with new, more positive behaviors.
+Summary Identify unhealthy habits and gradually replace them with new, more positive behaviors.

-Although high-fat foods are often associated with weight gain and overeating, choosing foods rich in healthy fats can actually help you eat less.
+Although high fat foods are often associated with weight gain and overeating, choosing foods rich in healthy fats can help you eat less.

-Several studies have shown that adults who consume high-fat, low-carb diets are less hungry three to four hours after meals and lose more weight over time than people who consume diets high in carbs and low in fat (
+Several studies have shown that adults who consume high fat, low carb diets are less hungry 3–4 hours after meals and lose more weight over time, compared with people who consume diets high in carbs and low in fat (

 Summary Try adding more healthy fats to your diet.
-Studies have shown it may help you feel fuller after meals and lose weight over time.
+Studies have shown doing so may help you feel fuller after meals and lose weight over time.

 Setting short- and long-term goals and referring to them often may help you stay on track and reduce the urge to overeat.

-Knowing why you want to stop overeating and how overeating is keeping you from reaching your health and wellness goals can motivate you to break this unhealthy habit.
+Knowing the reason for overcoming overeating and how overeating is preventing you from reaching your health and wellness goals can motivate you to work toward establishing new eating patterns.

-Jotting down motivational quotes and hanging them in prominent places around your home can help give you the inspiration you need throughout the day to stick to your plan.
+Jotting down motivational quotes and hanging them in prominent places around your living space can help inspire you to stick to a plan throughout the day.

 Summary Identify specific short- and long-term eating goals and refer to them often.
 It can even be helpful to place motivational quotes around your home.